uf-mil/mil/Architecture.md

 ====================

 # Simple Diagram
 This diagram is a draft, and is not all-inclusive, but should contain all of the information one needs to begin adding software.
+Note: It does not contain the alarm system.

 ![Simple Architecture Diagram](http://i.imgur.com/imkjbCL.png?1)